QianpengLi577/Neuromorphic-Processor-paper-list/readme.md

   - The meeting ended on June 22

 - **ICCAD2022-0721**
-  -  July 21 NOTIFICATION OF ACCEPTANCE
+  -  July 21 notification of acceptance

 - **VLSI2022-0617**
   - The meeting ended on June 17